 Overview

-The participants of the Fullaship Program, ‘Fellows’, will experience a range of both virtual and in-person session.
-They will share lived experience, build connections and networks, and create and experiences that aim to challenge, encourage and inspire them to achieve their own goals and aspirations.
-Through this, recipients will receive individualised, group mentoring and coaching to enhance their development in the areas of interest, including but not limited to:
+The participants of the Fullaship Program, ‘Fellows’, experience a range of both virtual and in-person sessions.
+They share their own lived experience, build connections and broaden their network, and are offered experiences that aim to challenge, encourage and inspire them to achieve their own goals and aspirations.
+Through this, recipients receive individualised and group mentoring and guidance to enhance their development in their areas of interest, including but not limited to:

-The Fullaship program is tailored to each Fellow’s individual interest and aspirations and will be built on four main pillars: Mentoring, Leadership and Development, Pathways, and Advocacy.
-The Fullaship Program will have a strong focus on building self-determination, wellbeing, community and cultural support and connection.
-A brief overview of each of the four pillars and activities included below.
+The Fullaship program is tailored to each Fellow’s individual interest and aspirations and is built on four main pillars: Mentoring, Leadership and Development, Pathways, and Advocacy.
+The Fullaship Program has a strong focus on building self-determination, wellbeing, community and cultural connection.

 Mentoring

-Fundamental to supporting young people grow and achieve their goals is mentoring.
-As a key pillar of the program, fellows will be provided with many opportunities to engage with Aboriginal and Torres Strait Islander mentors in group and individual settings.
-Fellows will connect with Elders and community leaders to help guide, nurture and strengthen their cultural identity.
-In addition to strong cultural mentors, fellows will have other opportunities to connect with peer and industry mentors.
+Fundamental to supporting Young People grow and achieve their goals is mentoring.
+As a key pillar of the program, Fellows are provided with many opportunities to engage with Aboriginal and Torres Strait Islander mentors in group and individual settings.
+Fellows connect with Elders and community leaders to help guide, nurture and strengthen their cultural identity.
+In addition to strong cultural mentors, Fellows have other opportunities to connect with peer and industry mentors.

-Fellows will engage in a range of group mentoring opportunities that will focus on building cultural identity, empowerment, resilience and broad skills.
-Individuals will also be paired with an mentor who has experience in their chosen field of interest.
+Fellows engage in a range of group mentoring opportunities that focus on building cultural identity, empowerment, resilience and broader soft skills.
+Individuals are also be paired with a mentor/s who has experience in their chosen field of interest.
 This may include but is not limited to, social and cultural entrepreneurship, academia and research, policy and advocacy, education and community development.

 Leadership and Development

-Fellows will have access to a range of opportunities related to personal and professional development and leadership.
-Through this pillar fellows will engage in a range of individual and collaborative activities to build their capacity in leadership and teamwork, develop networks, and further their skills in public speaking, communication, planning and organising.
-Additionally, recipients will receive personalised development plans to help strengthen skills in their chosen areas of interest.
+As part of the program, Fellows have access to a range of opportunities related to personal and professional development and leadership.
+Through this pillar Fellows engage in a range of individual and collaborative activities to build their capacity in leadership and teamwork, develop networks and further their skills in public speaking, communication, as well as planning and organising.
+Additionally, Fellows receive personalised development plans to help strengthen their skills in their chosen area/s of interest.

-Guest speakers will also share their own lived experience, challenges and strategies for staying strong.
-Fellows will learn about the challenges of working in various industries and how others connect to culture and build their wellbeing.
-Guest speakers will include Elders and community leaders, social advocates, business owners and leaders, academics and other young people who are challenging what it means to be a young Aboriginal and/or Torres Strait Islander person in today’s society.
+Guest speakers and facilitators that can speak to the unique interest of each cohort are invited to share their own lived experience, as well as challenges and strategies for managing their wellbeing.
+Fellows learn about the challenges of working in various industries and how others connect to culture and build their wellbeing.
+Guest speakers and facilitators include Elders and community leaders, social advocates, business owners and leaders, academics and other Young People who are challenging what it means to be a young Aboriginal and/or Torres Strait Islander person in today’s society.

-Fellows will also explore their own leadership styles and identify areas they could work on and strengthen.
+Fellows also explore their own leadership styles and identify areas they could work on and strengthen.

 Advocacy

-Throughout the program fellows will be guided through the various arms of advocacy at a policy and government, organisational, community and in grass roots level.
-They will learn the fundamentals of advocacy including the role of advocacy in national and state policy development.
-They will also explore leadership in advocacy, with a focus on learning practical skills such as organising, communication, negotiation and diplomacy.
+Throughout the program Fellows are be guided through the various arms of advocacy at a policy and government, organisational, community and on a grass roots level.
+They learn the fundamentals of advocacy including the role of advocacy in national and state policy development.
+They also explore leadership in advocacy, with a focus on learning practical skills such as organising, communication, negotiation and diplomacy.

-Through this, fellows will develop their own skills in advocacy while also understanding how to maintain safety and establish boundaries in the advocacy and activist space.
-Fellows will be equipped with an advocacy toolkit and learn how to channel advocacy effectively, becoming leaders and agents for change.
-During this pillar fellows will hear from a range of guest speakers working in advocacy and social change, as well as completing an advocacy plan for a chosen area of interest.
+Through this, Fellows learn to develop their own skills in advocacy while also understanding how to maintain cultural safety and establish boundaries in the advocacy and activist space.
+Fellows become equipped with an advocacy toolkit and learn how to channel advocacy effectively, becoming leaders and agents for change.
+During this pillar Fellows hear from a range of guest speakers and facilitators working in advocacy and social change, as well as completing an advocacy plan for a chosen area of interest.

 Pathways

-Through this pillar fellows will explore and engage with a variety of projects and activities that seek to grow their window of opportunity.
-They will have opportunities to explore their own areas of interest and work to complete a project that aligns with areas of the strengthening of cultural values, education and advocacy, social engagement and holistic health and well being.
-This pillar provides an opportunity for fellows to integrate the skills they have developed throughout the fellowship and apply them in a real-world setting.
+Through this pillar Fellows explore and engage with a variety of projects and activities that seek to grow their window of opportunity.
+They gain opportunities to explore their own areas of interest and work to complete a project that aligns with areas of strengthening cultural values, education and advocacy, social engagement and holistic health and wellbeing.
+This pillar provides an opportunity for Fellows to integrate the skills they have developed throughout the Fullaship and apply them in a real-world setting.

 The 2024 Fullaship Program

-- Armani Francois (Central Eastern Arrernte and Torre Strait Islander)
+- Armani Francois (Central Eastern Arrernte and Torres Strait Islander)

-- Bree Yarran (Whadjuk, Balladong and Wagyl Kaip of Noongar Nation)
+- Brianne Yarran (Whadjuk, Ballardong and Wagyl Kaip of Noongar Nation)

 - Irwin Lewis (Gooniyandi, Nhanda, Widi and Wiradjuri)